lukaslangrock/ShutdownTimerClassic/Structure.md

 ## How to get started ⚡

 I'd recommend using **Visual Studio Community 2022** as it's the IDE I use for developing the project.
-You can simply open the `ShutdownTimerClassic.sln` solution file in the root folder and it will load the entire project including packaging projects and get everything set up.
+You can simply open the `ShutdownTimerClassic.sln` solution file in the `src/` directory and it will load the entire project including packaging projects and get everything set up.
+If you get an error about the WindowsInstallerPackaging being incompatible, you are missing the [VS Installer Projects Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects).

 ## Application Structure 🕸